drissg1/DCGAN/README.md

       tf.summary.scalar('Disc Loss', disc_loss, step=step)
 ```

-The @tf.function is new too tensorflow 2.0 and causes the corresponding function to compile into a graph which will allow us to train our model on the gpu provided to us by the colab enviorment.
-The Gradientape is used to record all operations done in it's scope and then apply the gradients to the parameters using the optimizers we have previously defined.
+The @tf.function is new to tensorflow 2.0 and causes the corresponding function to compile into a graph which will allow us to train our model on the gpu provided to us by the colab environment.
+The Gradientape is used to record all operations done in its scope and then apply the gradients to the parameters using the optimizers we have previously defined.

 ## Generating Images

-For each epoch we woud like to generate images so that we can create a gif of the training process.
+For each epoch we would like to generate images so that we can create a gif of the training process.
 We would save these images to google drive.
-A faster method would be to save them locally then after training save the folder to google drive but because of OOM issues expereienced with training I didn't want to take any chances.
+A faster method would be to save them locally then after training save the folder to google drive but because of OOM issues experienced with training I didn't want to take any chances.
 As well the function would run 20 times per run of full dataset.

 ```Python